AaltoML/free-hunch/README.md

 ## Why it helps (guidance scale)

 Diagonal/identity covariances can **over-amplify** the conditional term, especially at high noise levels and in high dimensions—forcing post-hoc clipping or ad-hoc scaling.
-With FH, the guidance magnitude is naturally calibrated, reducing (or removing) the need for such tricks.
+With FH, the guidance magnitude is naturally calibrated, reducing the need for such tricks.

 <div align="center">
   <img src="assets/fig_guidance_strength.png" alt="LPIPS vs guidance strength; FH needs little or no scaling" style="max-width:420px; border-radius:12px;" />